swiftxml/Roadmap/README.md

 ## Known problems

+Known problems should be resolved as soon as possible.

 - Pipeline: A first compilation (or after `swift package clean`) gives warnings about missing dependencies (but then compiles just fine).

 ## Additions

+Additional features may be implemented, provided the necessary resources are available.

 - A validation package (presumingly for W3C schemas).